pshubham95/cf-Redis-UI/README.md

 # README #

 Redis UI is a web-based administration tool for redis.
 It is compatible with predix and can be configured with a redis service instance running on Predix.
+Built using Node js - express and Predix UI
 ### Contents ###

 * Prerequisites